Sharondaminabo/Portfolio/README.md

 # Portfolio
-Applied Physics Projects- Data Analysis, Simulations, Programming,and Modeling
+Applied Physics Projects- Data Analysis, Simulations, Programming, and Modeling
 # Sharon Daminabo – Applied Physics Portfolio

 Applied Physics student at the University of North Carolina at Pembroke with interests in data analysis, environmental sustainability, and physics modeling.
+Strong mathematics, physics, and chemistry background with experience in data collection and analysis, research, and teaching.

 ## Skills
 - programming: MATLAB, Python, C++